keerthivasansa/mongo-backup/README.md

 First, clone this repository using
 `git clone https://github.com/Nectres/mongo-backup.git`

-After that, change the "URL_HERE" to the url of the database Valid URLs start with `mongo+srv://` or `mongo://
+After that, change the variable `url` to the url of the database Valid URLs start with `mongo+srv://` or `mongo://`

-`
-Actually if you don't want to clone you can just create a script file `backup.sh` with contents:
+If you don't want to clone you can just create a script file `backup.sh` with contents:

 ```bash
 #!/bin/bash